JyotiSunkara/PUBG/README.md

 ### `Bobbing`

+Both Argon and The Jölnir have a bobbing motion when walking.
+This is modelled using the sine curve!

 ### `Recoil`

+When a bullet is fired The Jölnir jerks upward in a recoil motion and a flash of light is seen at the muzzle.

 ### `Reload`

+When manual or sutomatic reload is triggered, the gun goes downwards and comes back up with a reloading noise.

-### `Shooting Spark`
+### `Muzzel Flash`

+When a bullet is shot a flash of light is seen at the muzzle of the gun.

 ### `Waving Grass`

+The grass around Argon changes position slighlty across every frame, simulating a waving effect.

 ### `Fire Smoke`

+When a drone is annihilated it dissapears in a flash of fire and smoke particles!

+### `Dirt Spray`

+When the ground is shot a spray of dirt particles errupts just like in the real world.

-### `Spray`
+### `Smoke Hit`

+When a tree or the signboard or the mountains are shot a small cloud of smoke apprears at the hit area.

 ### `Reticle`
-A reticle placed on the screen indicates where the Ammonition count displayed around the reticle as teeny bullets!
+A reticle placed on the screen indicates where the bullet will be directed when The Jolnir is fired.
+Ammonition count is displayed around the reticle as teeny bullets!

+### Death Impact

+When the cause of the game to end is a collision with a drone the camera tilts back to simulate the effect of collision before the blood splatter appears on the screen.

 ### `Sounds`

+There are multiple sounds in order to simulate a real and entertaining gaming experience.

+- Nature

+A birds and breeze sound track constantly plays in the background when the game begins.

-    Drone Warning
+- Drone Warning

-    Nature
+When the drone is within 20 metres of Argon it emits a warning sound.

-    Shot
+- Shot

-    Hit
+When The Jölnir is fired the gunshot is heard.

+- Drone Hover

+All drones are constantly making a hovering noise.

-    Explode
+- Explode

-    Splatter
+When the drone is shot three times, the explosion of the drone into flames is heard.

 - Blood Splatter

-- Death Impact
+When the player dies from a collision with a drone a blood splatter appears on the screen along with a squelchy sound.

 ## Directory Structure

 ### wav
-All the libraries and headers installed and used in this game have been added here for convinience.
+Contains all the sounds used in the game.

 ### mesh
+Contains the three dimensional models used in the game in both `.blend` and `.obj` formats.

 ### png
+Contains all the images and textures used in the game.

 ### shaders
+Conatins all the GLSL shaders written for vertices and fragments in the game.

 ### images
+Contains images used in this README file.

-### src
+## src

 #### 3rdparty
+All the libraries and headers installed and used in this game have been added here for convinience.

 #### util
+Contains the shader, plane renderer, image loading, and texture loading classes.

 #### objects
+Contains collision code, drones, trees, sign board and heads up display code.

 #### partilces
+Contains all the code for the particle explosions.

 #### audio
+Contains code for the functions that play the sound files.

 #### world
+Contains the code for the sky, terrain and grass!